-Section 54 AMG requires that any advertising of a medicinal product directed to persons authorised to prescribe or supply medicinal products needs to contain, if such advertising appears in printed publications, via electronic media or by way of telecommunication, the essential information about the medicinal product in line with the Summary of Product Characteristics ("SmPC") in a clearly legible form.
+Section 54 AMG requires that any advertising of a medicinal product directed to persons authorised to prescribe or supply medicinal products needs to contain (if such advertising appears in printed publications, via electronic media or by way of telecommunication) the essential information about the medicinal product in line with the Summary of Product Characteristics ("SmPC") in a clearly legible form.

-Moreover, based on section 42 of the Austrian Regulation dealing with the Summary of Product Characteristics for Medicinal Products ("Verordnung über die Fachinformation (Zusammenfassung der Produkteigenschaften - "SPC") für Arzneispezialitäten", BGBl II

-175/2008), advertising to professionals must include the following information:
+Moreover, based on section 42 of the Austrian Regulation dealing with the Summary of Product Characteristics for Medicinal Products ("Verordnung über die Fachinformation (Zusammenfassung der Produkteigenschaften - "SPC") für Arzneispezialitäten", BGBl No II 175/2008), advertising to professionals must include the following information:

-- name, pharmaceutical form and dosage of the medicinal product; - qualitative and quantitative composition; - indications and contraindications; - information on excipients; - name and address of the authorisation holder; - whether the product is only available on prescription; - whether the product may only be distributed by pharmacies; - whether the product can be disposed outside a pharmacy; - information on the pharmaco-dynamic properties (active substance) of the product; and - to what extent the product is covered by the provisions on narcotics.
+- name, pharmaceutical form and dosage of the medicinal product; - qualitative and quantitative composition; - indications and contraindications; - information on excipients; - name and address of the authorisation holder; - whether the product is only available on prescription; - $\blacksquare \qquad \text{whether the product may only be distributed by pharmacies;}$ - whether the product can be disposed outside a pharmacy; information on the pharmaco-dynamic properties (active - substance) of the product; andto what extent the product is covered by the provisions on - to what extent the product is covered by the provisions on narcotics.